 The biggest form of

-For far too many years, Bullying within
+For far too many years, bullying within

-case of ignore it and it may go away.
+with an uncaring attitude of ignore it and it may go away.

 Some Parents and Teacher's who grew up

 in the post war culture took the appalling 'pre-soldier'